spacechase0/SoftwareEngineeringProject/coursework_docs/progress_report_iteration1.md

 d)   the source code (be detailed about which parts of the system each team member contributed to and how)
 e)   the video or presentation-->

-a) Progress Report:
+a) Progress Report: Every team member contributed to the document; however, we did so verbally at a meeting so most of the edits appear to only have been done by Amanda.

-b) Requirements and Design Document:
+b) Requirements and Design Document: Every team member contributed to the document; however, we did so verbally at a meeting so most of the edits appear to only have been done by Amanda.

-c) Implementation and Testing Document:
+c) Implementation and Testing Document: Every team member contributed to the document; however, we did so verbally at a meeting so most of the edits appear to only have been done by Amanda.
+Megan created the Use Case diagram via Creately but team members verbally came up with the use cases.
+Class Diagram was done by {insert team member name}

-d) Source Code:
+d) Source Code: Chase- Platform and Physics, Carissa- Audio Player, Amanda- Graphics and Animation, Megan- Dialog and Timed message

 e) Video: